1810 House

 The parlor of 1810 House as a showroom for Bertolini & Co.

-Today, the “Connecticut saltbox” house is home to the Warwick Historical Society’s administrative offices, gift shop, gallery and display rooms.
+These days, the “Connecticut saltbox” house is home to the Warwick Historical Society’s administrative offices, The 1810 Store, The 1810 Gallery and other display rooms.